tedneward/Azgaarnoth/Organizations/MageSchools/FieryFist.md

 Fiery Fist magi are usually not found within cities, except when taking leave from a combat unit or traveling between assignments.

 ## Membership
 Any wizard, sorcerer, or warlock are welcome, so long as their skillset and mindset are geared towards the maximum application of damage possible.
+Wizards will often be of the [War Magic](../../Classes/Wizard/WarMagic.md) or [BattleMagi](../../Classes/Wizard/BattleMagi.md) arcane traditions, although [Artillerists](../../Classes/Wizard/Artillerist.md) fit in well, as well.
+[Pyromancers](../../Classes/Wizard/Pyromancy.md) also typically do well here.
+Clerics of the [Destruction](../../Classes/Cleric/Destruction.md) domain often find a welcome home here, so long as they curb their instincts when it comes to school property.
+Similarly, clerics of the [War](../../Classes/Cleric/War.md) domain will be welcome, so long as their spells focus on inflicting damage and allowing for the more efficient allocation of damage.
+Artificers who focus on creations that do damage will find a home here as well.

-Defensive-minded magi are welcome as well, but are often relegated to a second-tier status within the school--glory comes to those who can blow the walls of the castle apart, rather than those who keep the soldiers or the keep safe from the same.
+Defensive-minded magi are welcome, but they are often relegated to a second-tier status within the school--glory comes to those who can blow the walls of the castle apart, rather than those who keep the soldiers or the keep safe from the same.
 While the Fiery Fist does not exclusively practice out of any one area of magic, Invocation and Evocation spells are most commonly found here, and any Fiery Fist spell research is focused on ways to add to the offensive arsenal of the Fiery Fist mage.

-Clerics, bards, and other spellcasters are welcome so long as they understand that they will never be able to reach the highest levels of glory reserved for those who can hurl volcanos from their fingertips.
-Clerics of War domain will be particularly welcome, so long as their spells focus on inflicting damage and allowing for the more efficient allocation of damage.
+Other casters, such as clerics and bards, are welcome so long as they understand that they will never be able to reach the highest levels of glory reserved for those who can hurl volcanos from their fingertips.
 Bards who join will be expected to focus on ways to assist the Fiery Fist mage in being more effective at combat.

-Wizards will often be of the [War Magic](/Classes/Wizard/WarMagic.md) arcane tradition.
+Periodically, Fiery Fist schools engage in "practical research" (in the form of competitive games) with the [Hewn Arch](HewnArch.md) schools--the latter create buildings and see how long it takes a Fiery Fist mage to destroy them.
+Similarly, games with the [High Tower](HighTower.md) are often held, with similar goals.
+In some cities (such as Mighal), these games take on the air of a country festival, and folk flock for the day to the fields outside the city to watch the fireworks.
+During these festivals, it is not uncommon to find betting going on, as well as some dramatics between the competing magi (some faked, some in fun, but sometimes all too real).

 ## Tendencies
 Fiery Fist magi will frequently take the opportunity to learn weapons and armor, and are often found looking for ways to blend the two together more seamlessly.
 Many will choose one of two forms of combat: To be on the front lines, dishing out damage through direct melee combat means, or as heavy artillery from behind the line.
 Either are equally dangerous, and many Fiery Fist magi partner accordingly when moving about in small numbers, some "Fists" (front-line) and some "Fieries" (ranged) working in tandem.